Association between Sacroiliac Joint Dysfunction and Dysmenorrhea: A Cross-sectional Study

 Park SG, Song SH, Jung JH, Joo YL, Yang YJ, Lee S. The effect of sacroiliac joint manual therapy on heart rate variability in women with primary dysmenorrhea.
 Phys Ther Rehabil Sci.
 2020 Dec 30;9(4):252–60.

 Genders W, Hopkins S, Lean E, Bull P. Dysmenorrhea and pelvic dysfunction: a possible clinical relationship.
-In: World Federation of Chiropractic Biennial Congress; 2001.
+2001.
+Abstract from World Federation of Chiropractic Biennial Congress, Paris, France

 Downloads